VForti/GmailSendSMS/README.md

-# GmailSendSMS
+# How to send SMS gmail by Python

-how to send gmail SMS
+Check Gmail.py